Cloud-Security-Architects/cloudguard-wiz-integration/README.md

-# cloudguard-wiz-integration
-Repository explaining how to implement automated export of Access &amp; NAT Policies to JSON for Wiz
+# Automated Export of Access & NAT Policies to JSON for Wiz

-# Check Point Security Gateway - Rulebase Logging Configuration Guide

 This guide provides step-by-step instructions for enabling local logging of policies on Check Point Security Gateways.
 Please review Check Point documentation SK for general information: [sk183560 - Exporting Security Policy on a Security Gateway](https://support.checkpoint.com/results/sk/sk183560)
+> **ℹ️ Note:**  This document was prepared with Wiz in mind; but it should work with other 3rd party  that require access to NAT and Access Rules.

 ## Overview